 The ongoing conflict in Sudan has led to people fleeing their homes resulting in a significant increase in internally displaced people (IDPs), particularly in states such as Blue Nile where it is considered safe.
 According to a survey done by the Humanitarian Aid Commission (HAC) and the State Ministry of Health (SMOH), Damazine locality in Blue Nile State has one of the highest numbers of IDPs in Sudan.

-Responding to the urgent humanitarian needs arising from this crisis, World Vision has established mobile clinics in Blue Nile, providing essential and free health and nutrition services to host communities and IDPs.
-In partnership with the SMOH and HAC, this project aims to ease the access difficulties faced by displaced families and vulnerable host communities.
+Responding to the urgent humanitarian needs arising from this crisis, World Vision in partnership with USAID, has established mobile clinics in Blue Nile, providing essential and free health and nutrition services to host communities and IDPs.
+In collaboration with the SMOH and HAC, this project aims to ease the access difficulties faced by displaced families and vulnerable host communities.

 Hawa Musa, a mother of three children, was forced to flee Khartoum in May.
 She, like the majority of IDPs, struggled to find shelter, had little financial resources to feed her children, and had trouble accessing health care.